-Montessori cultural activities typically include geography, history, general science, botany and zoology, music, and art.
+Montessori cultural activities are some of my favorites.
+They typically include geography, history, general science, botany and zoology, music, and art.

 By following Montessori principles, you can add activities to a low shelf or shelves grouped together in the appropriate curriculum area.
 You don’t need to have the complete cultural curriculum or school-quality materials.

 For instance, I just had the complete set of beautiful, wooden maps because of the Montessori school I previously owned.
 In our homeschool, the cultural materials were compressed into a few shelves in our homeschool and rotated regularly.
 Also, art activities aren’t visible in the photo because I placed the art activities near the writing activities.

 I’ve included links to a number of sites that have helpful, free Montessori cultural activities and/or albums.

 Here are links to some sites with Montessori cultural activities:

 Montessori Primary Guide included the cultural subjects in the language section because the Montessori cultural activities have an important language component.
 Montessori Primary Guide has discussions of art, music and dance, geography, history, biological science, and physical science.